MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ### Blocked classification impact across multiple policies

-If any policy (tenant-level and/or environment-level) that's applicable to an environment marks a connector as **Blocked**, no app or flow can use that connector in the environment.
+If any policy (tenant-level or environment-level) that's applicable to an environment marks a connector as **Blocked**, no app or flow can use that connector in the environment.
 It doesn't matter whether any other policy classifies that connector as **Business** or **Non-Business**, because **Blocked** is the most restrictive classification for the connector; therefore, **Blocked** is always the final outcome of multiple policy evaluations.

 ### Business/Non-Business classification impact across multiple policies

 Compared to evaluating the effect of the **Blocked** classification, evaluating the effect of the **Business** or **Non-Business** classification across multiple policies is more complex.
 You can classify a given connector, such as SharePoint, as **Business** in policy A and as **Non-Business** in policy B. What matters is what other connectors SharePoint is grouped with across policy A and policy B.

 Note that the most restrictive grouping is finally imposed when all the policies applicable to an environment are evaluated together.
-Consider an example of three policies (A, B, and C) across ten connectors (SharePoint, Twitter, Salesforce, Facebook, Face API, Microsoft 365 Outlook, Basecamp 3, Adobe Sign, Azure Blob Storage, and Box).
+Consider an example of three policies (A, B, and C) across 10 connectors (SharePoint, Twitter, Salesforce, Facebook, Face API, Microsoft 365 Outlook, Basecamp 3, Adobe Sign, Azure Blob storage, and Box).
 These connectors are classified as **Business** or **Non-Business** as represented by two categories each across the three policies (-E1-, -E2-, -E3-, -E4-, -E5-, and -E6-).

 **Policy A** <br />
 -E1- **Business** – SharePoint, Twitter, Salesforce, Microsoft 365 Outlook, Basecamp 3 <br />
--E2- **Non-Business** – Facebook, Face API, Adobe Sign, Azure Blob Storage, Box
+-E2- **Non-Business** – Facebook, Face API, Adobe Sign, Azure Blob storage, Box

 **Policy B** <br />
 -E3- **Business**  – SharePoint, Facebook, Face API, Microsoft 365 Outlook, Basecamp 3 <br />
--E4- **Non-Business** – Twitter, Salesforce, Adobe Sign, Azure Blob Storage, Box
+-E4- **Non-Business** – Twitter, Salesforce, Adobe Sign, Azure Blob storage, Box

 **Policy C** <br />
 -E5- **Business**  – Facebook, Face API, Twitter, Salesforce, Microsoft 365 Outlook <br />
--E6- **Non-Business** – SharePoint, Adobe Sign, Azure Blob Storage, Box, Basecamp 3
+-E6- **Non-Business** – SharePoint, Adobe Sign, Azure Blob storage, Box, Basecamp 3

 When all three policies are applied together to the same environment, the net result is fragmentation of connectors across eight (2<sup>3</sup> = 8) groups, as depicted below.
 Only connectors in the same group (out of eight possible combinations) can be used in a given app or flow.